vsch/kotlin-jdbc/README.md

 `MutableJsObject` and `MutableJsArray` which allow modifications to the `JsonValue`s without having to copy the object.

-#### Transaction
+#### Transactions

 `Session` object provides transaction block.
-Transactions are not automatically committed however any uncaught exceptions will cause the transaction to be automatically rolled back.
+Transactions are automatically committed if not explicitly committed or cancelled inside the block.
+Any uncaught exceptions will cause the transaction to be automatically rolled back.

 The `Transaction` instance is a session with added `java.sql.Connection` transaction methods for convenience.